Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 6363 Spring Mill Rd, Indianapolis

-New in 2022, Holliday Park will provide residents and visitors to Indianapolis a beautiful outdoor location for ice skating in a favorite local park.
-The Ice Rink at Holliday Park will open to the public on November 25 and close January 29.
-Hours are from 11 am-9 pm daily.
-Admission can be purchased in advance online, or at the gate with limited availability, for $13 per person.
+Back in 2023 for a second year, Holliday Park will provide residents and visitors to Indianapolis a beautiful outdoor location for ice skating in a favorite local park.
+The Ice Rink at Holliday Park will open to the public on November 24 and close on February 29.
+Admission can be purchased in advance online, or at the gate with limited availability, for $14 per person.
 Ages 4 and under are free.
 Skate rental is included in your ticket price.
 Enjoy concessions near the rink, including beer and wine available on Fridays and Saturdays!

 | Website |